Computer Managed Device Programme 2020

 Please note that all current students going into Year 11 and 12 in 2020 and Year 12 students in 2021 can remain connected to our system using their current

 computer until they leave St Philip’s College.
 In 2022, all students will be on the Managed Device Programme.

-Please see below some additional information, also we will be running a Parent Information Evening early in Term 4 (date to be advised) to explain this programme further.
+Please see below some additional information, we also ran a Parent Information Evening early in Term 4 and explained this programme further.